+Update 2/4/20.
 So, you're under 18 and want to be a personal trainer.
 Can you do this?
-Recently, I was asked if it was OK if a 16 year old attended a personal training certification class I was teaching.
-That got me to thinking if there were other young people out there also wondering if they can become a certified personal trainers too.
-If that's you, let me try to not only help you make sense of this but also talk to you about other important things you need to know if you decide be a personal trainer.
-After reading this, also see my post, Too Old To Be A Personal Trainer.
+I've been a fitness trainer since the 1990s.
+I also teach/train personal trainers.
+I was once asked if it was OK if a 16-year-old could attend one of my classes.
+That got me to thinking if there were other young people out there also wondering if they can become a certified personal trainer too.
+If that's you, let me try to not only help you make sense of all this but also talk to you about other important things you need to know if you decide to become a personal trainer.

 How Young Can A Trainer Be?